marcelpatrick/Interfaces/README.md

 ## Class Delegates Declarations
 - Create a C++ class type UObject
-- Declare all the delegates in this class
+- This class will declare the Delegate that will fire the Event - Declare all the delegates in this class

+- HeaderFile
-- Declare a multicast delegate oneparam
+  - Declare a multicast delegate oneparam. dont need to implement this.

 ## Class Event Manager / Interface
 - Create a C++ class type Unreal Class : Interface
+- This class will declare the function that gets the event.

+- Header file
+  - Declare a pure virtual function GetKillEvent() that returns the kill event broadcasted by the delegate
     - Gets the event broadcasted when enemy is killed
-- Declare a pure virtual function GetKillEvent() that returns a delegate event
-  - This function needs to be implemented in the classes that inherit from this one
+    - This function doesn't need to be implemented in this class but must be implemented in the classes that inherit from this one because it's a pure virtual function

 ## Class Enemy
-- Creata a C++ class type AActor
+- Create a C++ class type AActor
+- This class will fire the event
+- This will be the class that will invoke / broadcast the kill event, therefore, this class should declare the event.
+Only classes containing the event can broadcast it.
+So insert the event inside the class that will trigger it.

+- Header File
   - #include EventManagerInterface.h
   - include "public IEventManagerInterface" in the class definition to make it also inherit from EventManagerInterface
+  - Declare the event object KillEvent based on the Delegate.
+This event will be fired by the delegate when the enemy is killed.
+  - Declare the GetKillEvent() function that will override that of the event manager and get the kill event and store it inside the event object.
+  - Declare a variable to store the score after each enemy is killed and expose it with UPROPERTY

+- Implementation File
+  - Define the GetKillEvent() function and make it return the kill event
+  - OnBeginPlay, Bind a function to the event that prints by how much the score increased everytime an enemy was killed

 - Create enemy tag in project settings
 - Create a blueprint based on this class
 - Create an enemy tag inside this blueprint

-- Header file
-  - Declare a delegate instance that will store the event to be called when enemy is killed
-  - Declare the GetKillEvent() function that will get the kill event and store it inside the delegate instance

-- Implementation File
-  - Define the GetKillEvent() function
-  - Use the delegate instance and

 ## Class GameMode
-- AGameModeBase
+- Create a C++ class type AGameModeBase
+- This is the class that will implement the function that will listen to the event

 - Implementation file
   - Find all enemy actors